-The newly adopted ordinance seeks to address these types of complaints by requiring would-be solicitors to pre-register with the city and to abide by certain requirements for solicitation within the city.
+The ordinance seeks to address these types of complaints by requiring would-be solicitors to pre-register with the city and to abide by certain requirements for solicitation within the city.
 By requiring all solicitors to pre-register, the city is able collect background information on solicitors so that if there is a problem, we have a means of identifying and taking enforcement against any violators of the ordinance.

 All registered solicitors must: